redhat-cip/dci-ui/README.md

 - install node dependencies: `npm install`
 - run the development server : `REACT_APP_BACKEND_HOST='http://127.0.0.1:5000' npm start`

-If you want to test the SSO autentification :

-- ensure Keycloak is listening on localhost:8180.
-See `dci-dev-env`.
-- run the development server with SSO env variables : `REACT_APP_SSO_URL='http://localhost:8180' REACT_APP_BACKEND_HOST='http://127.0.0.1:5000' npm start`

 ## Build tools

 To manage the workflow the project use npm scripts